 A student at Switzerland's The Ecole Polytechnique fédérale de Lausanne (EPFL) research institute and university, solved the mystery that's perplexed scientists for all those years.

-Wassim Dhaouad, a Bachelor's student at the Engineering Mechanics of Soft Interfaces laboratory (EMSI) within EPFL's School of Engineering found the air bubbles aren't stuck they are just moving extremely slowly.
-Dhaouad discovered a film of liquid that is super thin forms around the bubble and as a result, it can rise freely.
-Dhaouad's research was published in the journal Physical Review Fluids.
+Wassim Dhaouadi, a Bachelor's student at the Engineering Mechanics of Soft Interfaces laboratory (EMSI) within EPFL's School of Engineering found the air bubbles aren't stuck they are just moving extremely slowly.
+Dhaouadi discovered a film of liquid that is super thin forms around the bubble and as a result, it can rise freely.
+Dhaouadi's research was published in the journal Physical Review Fluids.

 The college student joined the EMSI as a summer research assistant and participated in the research due to his interest, not expecting it to result in a published paper that solved a mystery that has stumped scientists for a century.

 "I was happy to carry a research project early in my curriculum.
 It is a new way of thinking and learning and was quite different from a Homework set where you know there is a solution, although it may be hard to find.
 At first, We did not know if there would even be a solution to this problem," said Dhaouadi in a press release highlighting the research.

 To determine what was going on with air bubbles in narrow tubes, the Bachelor's student enlisted John Kolinski, EMSI lab head.
 They used an optical interference method the measure the film, which included putting light on the air bubble in the tube and looking at the intensity of the light reflected off the tube.